brozinsky/movies-app/README.md

+# Movies App

+A movie search app built with React.
+It uses The Movie Database (TMDb) API to display data.
+App's features include search movies by title, list popular movies, view details of a selected movie (cast, genres, user scores).
+State managed using Redux, styling in CSS.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).